classroomtechtools/classroomtechtools.github.io/atjs/README.md

 * https://github.com/classroomtechtools/classroomtechtools.github.io/blob/master/atjs/proxy.gs

-The way it works is that it injects special javascript that gives the `<script>` content of the template a whole new meaning.

 ###Contents of `<script>` in Template sheet:

 It can be left blank, in which case you get the default behaviour, which may be all that you want, but in any case the template must define the `<script>` header and have no content.
 It can optionally have content, but has to be a valid json object.
 From now on, we will refer to this content as "the json object".
 There are two properties ("load", and "params") that has specific meaning, see below.
 (Or just skip to the "Template" section to view the default behaviours you gain.)